Copy article link

 The real magic behind the performance and profit making is in correctly selecting the parameters on which the bot buys or sells.
 Which I will explain below.

-How to snipe Liquidity Pools in Solana step by step
+How to snipe Liquidity Pools on Solana step by step

-To start with what we have to do is to enter the sniping bot and connect a wallet using the private key of the wallet.
+To start with what we must do is to enter the sniping bot and connect a wallet using the private key of the same one.
 You can create a separate wallet for this, we do not store any kind of key.

 An interface of the Smithii Sniper Bot, specifically for the Solana blockchain.
 The left side shows options to start sniping with a 'Run Sniper' button and sniper settings, which include wallet, connection, buying tokens, selling tokens, and token filters.
 A cost of 0.1 SOL is mentioned for running the bot for 12 hours.
 The right section highlights the 'Fastest Solana Sniper Bot' with details about its high-speed functionality, ease of use, and security features.
 A colorful mascot holding coins is featured next to the description, adding a playful element to the interface."